 - Affinity Weapon: Although any character can pick up any weapon, the Affinity Weapon power-up gives the player his Hunter-specific weapon.
 This is useful for characters whose Affinity Weapon usually does not appear on a particular map.
 With this power-up, they will be the only Hunter with that particular weapon.
 This power-up gives Samus 5 more missiles

 Although Hunters does not feature a huge array of weapons, each weapon is very different from the next.
-Coupled with the fact that different Hunters have special properties on their weapons, this keeps the gameplay dynamic and interesting.

-- Power Beam- Being the default weapon, the Power Beam is the weakest of all beams but has the fastest rate of fire.
+- Power Beam: Being the default weapon, the Power Beam is the weakest of all beams but has the fastest rate of fire.
 The Power Beam can be charged by holding the fire button for about a second and does about twelve times as much damage.
 Every character starts off with the Power Beam.

-- Battlehammer- A short-ranged, high-damaging concussion beam with splash damage.
+- Battlehammer: A short-ranged, high-damaging concussion beam with splash damage.
 The Battlehammer doesn’t really fill any weapon niches.
 Its short-range makes it difficult to hit opponents and it often damages the user.
 The Battlehammer has a rapid fire function instead of a charge function.

-- Imperialist- Sniper beam.
+- Imperialist: Sniper beam.
 Slow-firing, but does huge damage when a direct hit is scored (36 body, 100 head).
 Zoom function refines aim and doubles damage (so a zoomed headshot does 200 damage; equal to max HP).
 Zoom function magnifies view even more when on an opponent, making it easier to spot hidden hunters (even cloaked).

-- Judicator- Ricocheting ice beam.
+- Judicator: Ricocheting ice beam.
 The Judicator fires fairly slowly, but does large damage with each shot, even when bounced.
 The charge function fires three shots at the same time, dealing as much as 96 damage with a triple headshot.
 Noxus’ charge is a short-ranged blast that freezes the enemy.

 - Shock Coil- Auto-locking electric beam.
 The Shock Coil fires a continuous stream of damage at an opponent once it is locked on.
 As the user continues locked onto an opponent, the stream gains power and can be devastating.
 Starts off doing about 5 damage per second and does up to 30 damage per second.